Seven steps to effective case study use

 As originally written by Paul G. Hiebert, this case study appeared in Case Studies in Missions, Baker Book House, ©.
 Edited and used with permission.
 It may be reproduced only upon payment of a 35-cent royalty per copy to Baker Book House, P.O.
 Box 6787, Grand Rapids, MI 49516 USA

-Bible translators mist consider several factors when selecting the word to represent "God" in a translation:
+Bible translators must consider several factors when selecting the word to represent "God" in another language:

 Produced by the British office of Wycliffe Bible Translators